 There are many great walks to be had along our beaches, as well as several other trails for the more adventurous.
 These include: the walk up to the lookout platforms on Signal Hill and back again via Lover's Lane; a walk along the coastline to the lighthouse and on to neighbouring Morgan Bay; walks along the beautiful sandy beaches North of the Kei.

 Kei Mouth is the start of the popular five day Strandloper Trail, which begins in the Cape Morgan Nature Reserve and passes through Morgan Bay, Haga Haga and the Jikeleza Route villages before finishing at Gonubie.

 Have you ever been inside a Spaza Shop or a Shebeen (local Tavern)?
 Have you ever consulted a Traditional Healer or drunk Umqombothi (traditional beer)?
 Have you seen the amaXhosa in their traditional attire, listened to their music and eaten their food?

-The Great Kei River flows for 320km and once formed the southwestern border of the former-Transkei region, which can now be accessed via the 'Pont', one of only two car-transporting river ferries in South Africa.
+The Great Kei River flows for 320km and once formed the southwestern border of the former-Transkei region, which can now be accessed via the 'Pont', one of only three car-transporting river ferries in South Africa.